Pregnancy - identifying fertile days

 When trying to become pregnant, many couples plan intercourse between days 11 to 14 of the woman's 28-day cycle.
 This is when ovulation occurs.

 However, it is hard to know exactly when ovulation will happen.
-Doctors recommend that couples who are trying to have a baby have sex between days 7 and 20 of a woman's menstrual cycle.
+Health care providers recommend that couples who are trying to have a baby have sex between days 7 and 20 of a woman's menstrual cycle.
 In order to become pregnant, having sex every other day or every third day works just as well as having sex every day.

 - Sperm can live inside a woman's body for 3 to 5 days.

 - However, a released egg only lives for 4 to 12 hours.

 - The highest pregnancy rates have been reported when the egg and sperm join together within 4 to 6 hours of ovulation.

 If you have an irregular menstrual cycle, an ovulation predictor kit can help you know when you are ovulating.
 These kits check for luteinizing hormone (LH) in the urine.
 You can buy them without a prescription at most drug stores.

 There are various other methods to help detect when you are most likely to be able to conceive a baby.